Chen Xi (politician)

-Chen Xi (陈希; born 16 September 1953) is a Chinese politician and the president of the Central Party School of the Chinese Communist Party (CCP).
+Chen Xi (陈希; born 16 September 1953) is a Chinese politicia.
 Between 2017 and 2022, Chen was a member of the Politburo of the CCP and a secretary of the Secretariat of the CCP, serving as the head of the party's Organization Department.
 A graduate from Tsinghua University, Chen was the CCP committee secretary of the institution from 2002 to 2008.
 Thereafter he served as a vice-minister of education and vice chairman of the China Association for Science and Technology.
+He also served as president of the Central Party School of the Chinese Communist Party (CCP) from 2017 to 2026.

 Early life and education

 Chen traces his ancestry to Putian, Fujian province, and was born on 16 September 1953 in the provincial capital Fuzhou.
 He worked in his youth at a mechanics factory attached to Fuzhou University, working there from 1970 to 1975.
-Shortly after the resumption of higher education at the end of the Cultural Revolution, Chen was recommended to attend Tsinghua University as a "Worker-Peasant-Soldier student", where he attended undergraduate studies in chemical engineering and earned a bachelor's degree in 1978.
-At Tsinghua he was friends with Xi Jinping, who was also attending Tsinghua at the time.
+Shortly after the resumption of higher education at the end of the Cultural Revolution, Chen attended Tsinghua University as a Worker-Peasant-Soldier student, where he graduated with a bachelor's degree in chemical engineering in 1978.
+As an undergraduate at Tsinghua, he was friends with Xi Jinping, a fellow classmate at the time.

 Chen joined the Chinese Communist Party (CCP) in November 1978.
 After graduating from Tsinghua he returned to Fuzhou University to become a lecturer at the Department of Chemical Engineering.
-In September 1979 he headed back to Tsinghua where he completed a master’s degree in chemical engineering.
+In September 1979 he headed back to Tsinghua where he completed a master's degree in chemical engineering.
 He stayed at Tsinghua to work for the Communist Party and its affiliated Communist Youth League of China (CYCL) as a political organizer.
 He served as the director of the Sports Department and deputy secretary of the CYLC Tsinghua Committee from 1982 to 1984, and as its secretary from 1984 to 1990.

 Between 1990 and 1992 he went on a stint at Stanford University as a visiting scholar for chemical engineering research.
 In 1992, he became the deputy party secretary of the Chemical Engineering Department at Tsinghua University.
 Beginning in August 1993, he became the deputy secretary of the party committee at Tsinghua, becoming executive deputy secretary two years later.
 In 2002 he became secretary of the Tsinghua party committee and concurrently chairman of the University Council.